Displaying Source Code(s)

 levels.

 It can be defined as elementary or group item.
-Initialization of large
+Initialization of

-table occurrences with specific values are usually done using perform
+table occurrences with specific values are usually done using

 loops in procedure division.
-Simple tables can be initialized in the
+Simple tables can be initialized in

 following way.